pafable/ansible-packer-terraform-ec2-deploy/readme.md

 **3. Edit `secrets.tfvars`.**

-Inside of the terraform folder, I'm using `us-west-1` as the region in this example.
+Inside of the terraform folder, edit `secrets.tfvars`.
+I'm using `us-west-1` as the region in this example.
 Change this depending on the region you're deploying to.
 Supply the following:
 - AWS ID
 - SSH Key name